*Source of claim SH can remove it.

 Reason Security Engine

-Is Reason Security Engine a virus?
+The Reason Security Engine service

-How to get rid of Reason Security Engine?
+How to Uninstall Reason Security Engine

 To get rid of Reason Security Engine:

 - Uninstall RAV Antivirus and any other potentially unwanted programs from Apps & features settings section.

 - Quit the Reason Security Engine process and delete its location folder.

 - Clean the Startup items list, the Task Scheduler, the Services list, and the System Registry.

 - Get rid of any remaining Reason Security Engine or RAV Antivirus files.